mpv-player/mpv/DOCS/man/vf.rst

         Force a specific scaler backend, if applicable.
 This is a debug option and could go away any time.

+    ``<alpha=auto|straight|premul>``
+        Set the kind of alpha the video uses.
+Undefined effect if the image format has no alpha channel (could be ignored or cause an error, depending on how mpv internals evolve).
+Setting this may or may not cause downstream image processing to treat alpha differently, depending on support.
+With ``convert`` and zimg used, this will convert the alpha. libswscale and other FFmpeg components completely ignore this.

 ``lavfi=graph[:sws-flags[:o=opts]]``
     Filter video using FFmpeg's libavfilter.